 WARNING!
-Only install standard 10 inch blades or 8 inch dado sets (with optional dado cartridge).
+Only install one standard 10 inch blade or one 8 inch dado set (with optional dado cartridge).
 Do not install other size blades or dado sets.
 Do not install molding heads or other non-standard cutters.
 Use of these non-standard blades or cutters may cause serious injury.